Sreeniatvz/OneAPIGuidelines/APIGovernance.md

 2. Business asked changes on existing APIs.
 3. Changes in existing agreement with vendors or business partners.
 ## Requirements gathering
+In this stage or activity the API architects and business analysts work together to create API definitions.
+The API governance team defines the process,polices and standards for the API interface.
+Here are the list of questions and standards enforced by Goverance team .

+1. Which API specifications standards should be used?
+Swagger or RAML documentation?
+2. Who is responsible for the reviewing and approving the of the API.
+Product Owner or Business Owner
+3. What are common APIGEE policies are applied or added to this API.
+4. What is the auntentication, authroization scheme used.

+## Design & Develop